danTian71/sydney_innovation_challenge/README.md

 ## Training Code

-Please contact us separately for training code (dtia4818@uni.sydney.edu.au).
+Please contact us separately for training code and the weights(dtia4818@uni.sydney.edu.au).
 The testing script provided can be run, using the weights existing in the same directory, along with the SampleSubmission.csv file.
+However, the size of the weights files makes it impossible to upload.
 This has been built using CUDA9 and python3 on a Linux environment.

 ## Credit